slatedocs/slate/source/includes/gcp/_health_checks.md

 Optional | &nbsp;
 ------- | -----------
-`type`<br/>*string* | Specifies the type of the healthCheck, either HTTP or HTTPS.
+`type`<br/>*string* | Specifies the type of the health check, either HTTP or HTTPS.
 If not specified, the default is HTTP.
 `portNumber`<br/>*string* | The port number for the health check.
 The default is 80 for HTTP, 443 for HTTPS.
 `description`<br/>*string* | Description of the health check